precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-moving-or-changing-meshes.md

 ## Just-in-time data mapping

-Instead of defining a static mesh during initialization, coordinates can be provided at runtime to read and write data at the provided coordinates using the so-called [just-in-time data mapping](couple-your-code-just-in-time-mapping.md).
-This feature was particularly developed for mesh-particle coupling, where one participant has a static mesh whereas the other participant has time-dependent coupling locations.
+Instead of defining a static mesh during initialization, coordinates can be provided at runtime to read and write data at the provided coordinates using so-called [just-in-time data mappings](couple-your-code-just-in-time-mapping.md).
+This feature has particularly been developed for mesh-particle coupling, where one participant has a static mesh and the other participant has time-dependent coupling locations.
 However, it might be useful in other scenarios as well.

 ## Mapping inside adapter